mytja-archive/MyAssistantOS-Raspbian/README.md

 # How to get me working?
 1. Get the code from GitHub - If you get it from elsewhere it might not be an original or outdated version.
 2. Install Python libraries.
 That is down this article
-3. Install TTS engine.
-4. Get API key from OWM
+3. Get API key from OWM
-5. Plug in speakers and microphones
+4. Plug in speakers and microphones
-6. Customizing
+5. Customizing

 # Installing Python libraries
 Okay.
 I would need you to install this libraries with pip: